arks-org/arks.github.io/content/_posts/2024-11-07-community-update-1400-ark-organizations.md

 - 104 museums
 - 101 journals

-In the past eleven months our tireless [[NAAN curators]] processed registration requests for 221 new ARK organizations.
+In the past eleven months we were a little quieter than usual while we converted both the ARK Alliance website (originally under WordPress) and wiki (originally under Confluence) to GitHub-based hosting.
+In that time our tireless [[NAAN curators]] processed registration requests for 224 new ARK organizations and XXX ARK tutorials of varying length were given at such venues as

-As always we welcome new volunteers, and we now have [[an online form]] for people to express interest in helping out with one of our [[working groups]]: Outreach, Technical, and NAAN Curation.
+xxx 224 as of 11.04

-We are also excited to let you know about a promising new open source software tool for implementing ARKs in your organization.
+We are also excited to let you know of a promising new open source software tool for organizations getting ready to implement ARKs.
 Based on the Internet Archive's [[arklet]] implementation, developers at The Frick Collection created [[arklet-Frick]].
 It has feature list xxxx

+As always we welcome volunteers for our [[working groups]]: Outreach, Technical, and NAAN Curation.
+If you are interested, please fill out this new [[online form]],

+for people to express interest in helping out with one of

 presentations list, past and future